Election Process Guidelines

 - No member of AMSA shall recklessly or negligently disseminate information on behalf of a candidate about another AMSA member or candidate.
 In addition, no AMSA member shall take any action to unduly positively or negatively affect the election outcome of any candidate, including but not limited to posting on Facebook, Twitter, Inspiration Exchange, blogs or other social media.
 If this occurs, any knowing individual is obligated to notify the Nominations Committee in writing immediately, preferably by 5 p.m. the night prior to the election.
 If it is submitted after 5 p.m., then the Nominations Committee shall have the power to postpone the election for that office to review the allegations.
 If the allegation of misconduct is found to be valid or will discredit the organization, the Nominations Committee shall determine the best course of action.
 If the allegation is submitted after the election for that office the Nominations Committee shall determine the best course of action, which includes but is not limited to re-opening election for that office.

-- The Secretary and the Vice President for Internal Affairs (if not running for a national office) shall advise the Nominations Committee as necessary and conduct the HOD as appropriate.
+- The Secretary, the Vice President for Internal Affairs, and/or the President-Elect shall advise the Nominations Committee as necessary and conduct the HOD as appropriate.

 - If the Vice President for Internal Affairs is a candidate for national office, then they will recuse themselves from the oversight of the nominations committee and all decisions related to elections in which they are a candidate.